 This is why it’s a complex and counter-intuitive problem.
-Child labor can only be fought by anti-poverty policies.
+Child labour can only be fought by anti-poverty policies.
 Or else, children will most certainly move to more profitable “professions” such as prostitution, crime, child “soldiering”… or if they’re good kids they’ll simply sit there and starve.
-When fighting child poverty and child labor it’s key to keep a broad view of the problem and the consequences of any action to avoid making things worse.
+When fighting child poverty and child labour it’s key to keep a broad view of the problem and the consequences of any action to avoid making things worse.
 The best thing to do in any case remains to better the school system and provide incentives for children and parents to improve school attendance.

 The role of the state